Nelson

 • In the movie Goodbye, Mr. Chips sounded such a phrase: one hand, one eye, one destiny (there is something mysterious about this too).

-On November 11, 2011, in the test game between South Africa and Australia, the following numbers were displayed on the scoreboard in one period: 11:11 – 11/11/2011.
-Most spectators, players, and even match referee Ian Gould raised one leg, emphasizing a very similar coincidence of numbers (former English player and referee David Shepherd resumed the popular practice of raising one leg with Nelson’s number in the 1980s).
+During the test match between South Africa and Australia that took place on November 11, 2011, the following numerals were flashed on the scoreboard in a single period: 11:11 – 11/11/2011.
+One leg was lifted by the majority of fans, players, and even the match referee, Ian Gould, to emphasize a very similar coincidence of numbers.
+David Shepherd, a former English player and referee, repeated the popular tradition of elevating one leg with Nelson’s number in the 1980s.

 By the way, in Australian cricket, the number 87 is considered magic.
 By the way, in Australian cricket, the number 87 is considered magic.
 In another way, it is called the Devil’s Number.
 Why 87?
 Because if you subtract the number 87 from 100, you get the unlucky number 13.
 The name Devil’s Number appeared after the famous Australian player Ian Johnson, who was difficult to knock out of the game, was fired in one match on the 87th set of runs.